vladcalin/gemstone/docs/interacting_with_services.rst

     See the `JSON RPC 2.0 specifications <http://www.jsonrpc.org/specification>`_ for more details.

-Through the :py:class:`pymicroservice.RemoteService` class
+Through the :py:class:`gemstone.RemoteService` class
 ----------------------------------------------------------

-This library offers the :py:class:`pymicroservice.RemoteService` class to interact with other services programmatically.
+This library offers the :py:class:`gemstone.RemoteService` class to interact with other services programmatically.

 Example ::